-At Queens (a school name she adores) Mardi co-founded Alpha Krappy Grammar, an anti-Greek society aimed at recruiting graduate creative writing students to right the wrongs of academia.
-They mostly just drank wine and put on SLAMs so students could have the opportunity to read their work in front of an audience.
+At Queens Mardi co-founded Alpha Krappy Grammar, an anti-Greek society aimed at recruiting graduate creative writing students to right the wrongs of academia.
+They mostly just drank wine and put on SLAMs so fellow students could have the opportunity to read their work in front of an audience.

 Mardi's memoir, Bootstrapper: From Broke to Badass On a Northern Michigan Farm, was an Indie Next pick, was given the 2013 Booksellers Choice Award from the Great Lakes Independent Booksellers Association, an Elle magazine's Reader's Prize, the Housatonic Book Award for Nonfiction, and was named a Michigan Notable Book.
 Film rights have been sold to Academy Award-winning actress, Rachel Weisz.

-She has published three true crime books, When Evil Came to Good Hart, Isadore's Secret, and Wicked Takes the Witness Stand, all Heartland bestsellers.
+She has also written three true crime books, When Evil Came to Good Hart, Isadore's Secret, and Wicked Takes the Witness Stand, which were each Heartland bestsellers.
+Wicked Takes the Witness Stand was also a NYT'i.s "Crime & Punishment" bestseller.
 Her essays have appeared in Bellingham Review, Bear River Review, Creative Nonfiction, the Detroit Free Press, Publishers Weekly, Terrain, and Traverse Magazine, among other places.

-She is the mother of three grown sons and lives in Traverse City, Michigan, with her husband, Pete, and dog, Gretchen (only one of which would agree to appear in these photographs).
+Mardi is the mother of three grown sons and lives in Traverse City, Michigan, with her husband, Pete, and their dog, Gretchen (only one of which would agree to appear in photographs).